commercetest/android-stability-analysis/README.md

 # android-stability-analysis
-Analyses data from various sources including Android Vitals for crashes, ANRs and other stability concerns
+Analyses data from various sources including Android Vitals for crashes, ANRs and other stability concerns.

+The project contains a utility script to pattern match clusters of errors reported in Android Vitals.
+Android Vitals has not grouped clusters completely for several years (first observed in early 2019, still occuring June 2020).
+This leads to flaws in their rankings of the errors.

+This scripts helps teams identify common clusters, the totals for these clusters can then be recalculated.
+The recalculated totals then enable a corrected league table to be produced.
+Teams can then choose the order to address reported errors based on the corrected ranking rather than the flawed ranking Google generates.

 ## Running
 ```bash